Cost of Attendance

 2. Financial Aid

 The COA represents the maximum amount of financial aid that you can receive.
 Please note that “financial aid” includes scholarships, grants, and loans.
 You cannot receive financial aid that goes above and beyond the COA.
+Financial Aid to cover COA is available for and divided up among the Fall, Spring, and Summer semesters.

 The good news is that you are NEVER required to borrow loans up to the full COA!
 The COA is a maximum, not a requirement.
 Conservative borrowing in dental school is strongly encouraged.